oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 #### 3.2.1.5 Semantic Validation
 The *format* option value is a semantic validation keyword.
 Each keyword specifies validation requirements for a fixed subset of values that are accurately described by authoritative resources.

-The *sopt* serialization option ([Section 4.x](#4-serialization)) specifies how specific types are represented when using a specific serialization format.
-Some serialization options also include validation requirements that apply to API values regardless of serialization format.
-Those serialization options also act as semantic validation keywords.
+The *format* option may also affect how values are serialized, see [Section 4](#4-serialization).

 ###### Table 3-4.
 Semantic Validation Keywords
 | Keyword      | Type   | Requirement |